aws-amplify/amplify-swift/CONTRIBUTING.md

 ### Step 3: Fork the Repo

-First, create a fork of amplify-ios.
+First, create a fork of amplify-swift.
 Clone it, and make changes to this fork.

 ```
 git clone git@github.com:GITHUBUSERNAME/amplify-swift.git